Fundamentals of Electrostatic Discharge

 - The amount of charge is affected by material type, speed of contact and separation, humidity, and several other factors.

-- Electrostatic discharge can damage devices so a parameter fails immediately, or ESD damage may be a latent defect that may escape immediate detection, but may cause the device to fail prematurely.
+- ESD can damage devices, so a parameter fails immediately, or ESD damage may be a latent defect that may escape immediate detection but may cause the device to fail prematurely.

-- Electrostatic discharge can occur throughout the manufacturing, test, shipping, handling, or operational processes, and during field service
+- ESD can occur throughout the manufacturing, test, shipping, handling, or operational processes, and during field service

 - ESD damage can occur as the result of a discharge to the device, from the device, or from charge transfers resulting from electrostatic fields.
-Devices vary significantly in their sensitivity or susceptibility to ESD.
+Devices vary significantly in their susceptibility to

-ESD ADV 11.2, Triboelectric Charge Accumulation Testing, ESD Association, Rome, NY.
+ESD ADV11.2, Triboelectric Charge Accumulation Testing, EOS/ESD Association, Inc., Rome, NY.

-ANSI/ESD S20.20—Standard for the Development of Electrostatic Discharge Control Program, ESD Association, Rome, NY.
+ANSI/ESD S20.20—Standard for the Development of Electrostatic Discharge Control Program, EOS/ESD Association, Inc., Rome, NY.